The default URL for your Customer Hub will be a subdomain of the TeamSupport URL.

 - You will need to supply TeamSupport with the SSL certificate for the CName.
 The password for the PFX must also be supplied.
-The certificate can be an export of IIS in PFX format.
+The certificate can be an export of IIS and must be in PFX format.
 Here is a link to help change to PFX format if necessary.
 Note that hosting an SSL certificate is limited to customers on our Enterprise plan.
 We strongly advise against using wildcard certificates because of the potential security risks.

 Need more help with this?